Marks & Spencer was the fifth most highly-valued public company in Europe by 1982.

 Marks & Spencer developed a reputation for treating its staff well, and employee absenteeism rated at just three percent in 1976.

-Marks & Spencer claimed one eighth of the British clothing market by 1977.
+Marks & Spencer claimed one seventh of the British clothing market by 1980.
+It was the fifth largest food retailer.

 Marks & Spencer had the fifth-largest public company in Europe by 1982, with a market capitalisation of US$3.7 billion and annual sales of just under £2.2 billion.